dwyl/phoenix-todo-list-tutorial/api.md

 `updated_at`, `inserted_at` or `__meta__`).

 ## Congratulations!

 Congratulations,
-you just added REST API capabilities to your Phoenix server!
+you just added REST API capabilities to your `Phoenix` server!
 It now serves a Todo application
 **and** also serves an API for people to use it.

-That's awesome, isn't it? ✨
+## Try It!

+> update this section once the API is deployed to Fly.io ...